AXP-OS/axpos-org/content/docs/developer/copysnippets/test_community.md

 2. add a new comment with that snippet as content
 3. save it
 4. go through the list and tick each item you have tested

+when having any questions pls just ask in the [Matrix Bring-Up room](https://axpos.org/docs/overview/#support)
 ```

 ## AXP.OS Quality Control Checklist